-There are 3 stages for the progression of dementia.
+There are 3 stages in the progression of dementia.

-In the mild stage, person with dementia may need assistance in their instrumental activities of daily living such as managing finances, paying bills, marketing, operating complex appliances.
+A person with mild dementia may need assistance in instrumental activities such as managing finances, paying bills, marketing, operating complex appliances.
 They may lose track of time and events.

-In the moderate stage, person with dementia may need assistance in the basic assistance of daily living such as showering, toileting, personal hygiene and grooming, and occasional urine and bowel incontinence.
-Sometimes they may experience certain behaviours such as withdrawn, irritability, agitation, wandering and get lost.
+In the moderate stage, he/she may need assistance with basic day-to-day activities such as showering, toileting, personal hygiene and grooming.
+Occasionally, they may experience urine and bowel incontinence.
+Some behavioural changes may happen, such as becoming withdrawn, irritable, agitated or even losing their way.

-In the severe stage, person with dementia may be totally dependent on care giver to provide personal care such as showering, going to toilet and eating.
-Person with dementia may be talking less and eventually lead to mutism.
+In the severe stage, a person with dementia may be totally dependent on their caregiver to provide personal care for activities like showering, using the toilet and eating.
+He or she may be talking less, eventually leading to the inability to speak.